ilylbgg/voicemeeter-chroma/README.md

 ### Does using this mod alone give me a themed Voicemeeter?

 No, this mod only enables theme support.
-You also need to download a supported theme separately, for example this one: https://github.com/emkaix/voicemeeter-theme-catppuccin-macchiato
+You also need to download a supported theme separately, see [Supported themes](#supported-themes).

 ### How do I make my own theme?

 TODO